-- Infection of the gland may occur causing redness and pain.
+- Salivary gland infection may occur causing redness and pain.
 This may develop into a ball of infection and pus (an abscess) and make you feel quite unwell.

 Some people with salivary gland stones have no symptoms at all.
 A stone may be found by chance on an X-ray picture taken for another reason.

 Are any tests needed?

 Symptoms of salivary gland stones are often typical and the diagnosis and treatments are usually clear.
 A doctor can sometimes feel or see a stone at the opening of a tube (duct).
 Usually an ultrasound scan is helpful.
 In some cases, other tests may be needed.
 The test done may be one of the following: